realnews-gateway/emergency-publishing-system/emergency-channel/sanitizer/README.md

 - Deterministic, reproducible transformations
 - Format‑specific sanitization pipelines
 - Strong protection against malicious or malformed inputs
+- Monitoring and rule enforcement for long‑term reliability

 It is a core component of the Emergency Channel’s trust and security model.